ESCOMP/CTSM/doc/source/tech_note/Offline/CLM50_Tech_Note_Offline.rst

 humidity :math:`q_{atm}`  (kg kg\ :sup:`-1`), atmospheric
 temperature :math:`T_{atm}`  (K), and atmospheric wind :math:`W_{atm}` (m s\ :sup:`-1`)].
 These are separate streams because they are handled differently according to the type of field.
-In the CRUNCEP dataset, the precipitation stream is provided at six hour intervals and the data atmosphere model prescribes the same precipitation rate for each model time step within the six hour period.
-The four fields that are grouped together in another stream (pressure, humidity, temperature, and wind) are provided at six hour intervals and the data atmosphere model linearly interpolates these fields to the time step of the model.
+In the GSWP3 dataset, the precipitation stream is provided at three hour intervals and the data atmosphere model prescribes the same precipitation rate for each model time step within the three hour period.
+The four fields that are grouped together in another stream (pressure, humidity, temperature, and wind) are provided at three hour intervals and the data atmosphere model linearly interpolates these fields to the time step of the model.

-The total solar radiation is also provided at six hour intervals.
-The data is fit to the model time step using a diurnal function that depends on the cosine of the solar zenith angle :math:`\mu`  to provide a smoother diurnal cycle of solar radiation and to ensure that all of the solar radiation supplied by the six-hourly forcing data is actually used.
+The total solar radiation is also provided at three hour intervals.
+The data is fit to the model time step using a diurnal function that depends on the cosine of the solar zenith angle :math:`\mu`  to provide a smoother diurnal cycle of solar radiation and to ensure that all of the solar radiation supplied by the three-hourly forcing data is actually used.
 The solar radiation at model time step :math:`t_{M}`  is

 .. math::